Skip To Main Content

 We are concerned to protect you against the risks arising from the misuse of drugs and/or alcohol and, to this end, our premises remain a drug-free zone.

-Policy on Alcohol and Drug Abuse – Students
+Staff Policy On Alcohol And Drug Abuse - April 2024

 We are concerned to protect you against the risks arising from the misuse of drugs and/or alcohol and, to this end, our premises remain a drug-free zone.